vitor-alves/pixel-canvas-bot/README.md

 sudo python3 pixel-canvas-bot.py

 ### How it works
 The bot gets specific coordinates and colors for pixels from a backend server and then sends this information to pixelcanvas.io server.
-Other bots I have seen need interaction from the user to manually get the fingerprint from the browser, an identification string used by pixelcanvas, but this one does this automatically by sniffing the local network traffic and parsing the fingerprint from HTTP packets sent by the user to pixelcanvas.io server (this is why it needs to be run with sudo).
+Other bots I have seen need interaction from the user to manually get the fingerprint from the browser, an identification string used by pixelcanvas, but this one does this automatically by sniffing the network traffic and parsing the fingerprint from HTTP packets sent by the user to pixelcanvas.io server (this is why it needs to be run with sudo).